star-whale/starwhale/docs/docs/dataset/index.md

 Starwhale datasets are versioned.
 This feature helps you to keep track of all modifications of a dataset.
 And you can always run your model evaluation by specifying a specific dataset version, regardless of any future changes to the dataset.
 In this way, model evaluations in Starwhale are stable and comparatable.
 For more information about versioning in Starwhale, see [Resource versioning in Starwhale](../common/versioning).

-The Starwhale Command Line Interface (SWCLI) provides dataset related commands.
+The Starwhale Client (SWCLI) provides dataset related commands.
 For more information, see [SWCLI reference guide](../references/swcli/dataset).